dominicattal/soultaker/docs/maps.md

 The ```palette``` field contains zero or more colors (formatted as shown above) that correspond to a unit on the map, where a unit is a tile or a wall.
 Tiles require the ```tex``` field and walls require the ```side_tex``` and ```top_tex``` fields, where the values in these fields are texture names described in the textures.json config file.
 The ```collide``` field is optional and contains a collision function for that tile.
 The ```create``` field is optional and contains a create function for when the tile is first made, which is how you set flags for the tile.
 The ```height``` specifies the height if the tile is a wall; otherwise, this value will be ignored.

 The ```create``` field described in each room are function names that are called when that room is loaded in, which is used to populate rooms with enemies, obstacles, or more walls.
-These fields are optional.
+This field is optional.

+The ```enter``` field is the name of the function to call when a player enters the room.

+The ```exit``` field is the name of the function to call when a player exits the room.

 The ```location``` field described in each room are UV coordinates that encompasses the room in the image file described in the "path" field.